bblfsh/documentation/driver/sdk.md

 # Babelfish SDK

-The [Babelfish SDK](https://github.com/bblfsh/sdk/) contains tools and libraries required to create a Babelfish driver and some APIs to analyze or transform the generated UAST.
+The [Babelfish SDK](https://github.com/bblfsh/sdk/) contains the tools and libraries required to create a Babelfish driver for a programming language.

 ## Preparations